-Henrietta tells the agent that she is very healthy but that James has had some health issues and goes to doctors and specialists pretty often.
+Henrietta tells the agent that she is very healthy.
+James has had some health issues and goes to doctors and specialists pretty often.

 Henrietta is surprised when the agent recommends she gets supplement Plan N and James gets Plan G.

 Plan N has a doctor’s office visit copay but lower monthly premiums.
-It’s a good fit for Henrietta because she hardly goes to the doctor.
+Henrietta hardly goes to the doctor, so it’s a good fit for her.

-Plan G has no doctor office visit copays and slightly higher monthly premiums and because James goes to the doctor so often, it is the best option for him.
+Plan G has no doctor’s office visit copays and slightly higher monthly premiums.
+Because James goes to the doctor so often, it is the best option for him.